FLO style guide for authors

 Think carefully about the structure of your FLO site and what will make sense to users (eg students) and contextualise the content and activities meaningfully.
 Aim to make the structure and content of your weeks/modules logical and clear.

 The format refers to the layout of the site.
 Decisions about content and purpose will help you decide on a format (eg linear/sequential, mobile friendly, collection-based, collapsed) that helps users interact meaningfully with your FLO site.
-Refer to Organise my FLO site for topic design steps, design characteristics, models that use different FLO structures, and workshops.

 If your topic uses a weekly format (Edit settings > Topic format > Format > Weekly format), FLO shows the date range automatically (make sure you check that these dates are correct).